You have a lot of choices to make, and this site is designed to help you make the best choices.

 - At your start time in July, enrol in your courses on ACORN.
 Be sure to log on to ACORN as soon as your enrolment window opens for best course selection!

 - Pay the first installment of your fees or request a fee deferral (deferrals are possible for students with Canadian government student loans.)
 Failure to pay your tuition on time will result in removal from all your courses.
-To be a registered student you need to have enrolled in courses AND paid the first installment of your fees (or officially defer them).
+To be a registered student you must have enrolled in courses AND paid the first installment of your fees (or officially deferred them).